 This OSPA recognises individuals or companies that operate a successful training scheme, which promotes outstanding performance and has produced identifiable results.
 There is a tendency to talk about training and up-skilling as a good thing in itself.
 In fact in the very least, training should most often be undertaken in response to an identified need, with a programme that is suited to best meeting a skills gap, that is well articulated and delivered, and results in an benefits in terms of better performance.
 This OSPA looks to recognise those who have made a difference to improving security practice via training.

-This OSPA recognises outstanding performance by security installers, be that individuals or companies.
-Excelling at security installations requires a rounded approach and often skill sets that include security expertise, project management and customer care.
-Although security installations are about adding value the precise benefits will vary by type of client and type of installation.
-This OSPA recognises those who excel at security installations.
+This OSPA recognises outstanding performance by security installers/integrators, be that individuals or companies.
+Excelling at security installations/integrations requires a rounded approach and often skill sets that include security expertise, project management and customer care.
+Although security installations/integrations are about adding value the precise benefits will vary by type of client and type of installation/integration.
+This OSPA recognises those who excel at security installations/integrations.

 This OSPA recognises an outstanding new product that has been designed and implemented to improve any area of security practice, and has been introduced to the Indian security market in the last 12 months.
 The key point about new products is that they have a marked effect on improving security performance; that is that they add value and have clearly identified benefits.